clfkenny/clfkenny.github.io/projects/pokemon_classifier/index.md

 dataf.to_csv('data_w_color.csv', index= False)
 ```

-Let's visualize the the colors with interactive 3-D graph!
+Let's visualize the colors with an interactive 3-D graph!

 ```python